opensource111111/tekken-8-mod-manager/README.md

-How it works.
+# How it works.
-- Searches for folder ~mods and logicmods inside the Tekken 8 folder
+- Searches for folders ~mods and logicmods inside "Steam\steamapps\common\Tekken 8\Polaris\Content\Paks"
 - Adds or removes "-x" at the end of the files to enabled/disabled.
 - Enabled = Filenames not ending with "-x"
 - Disabled = Filenames ending with "-x"

-***Install Instruction***
+# Install Instruction

-   Option 1: Run from Script
+   ### Option 1: Run from executable.
+(Windows Only)
+   1. Unzip the exe file from the zip file.
+You will most likely get a virus warning which will then quarantine the file.
+Any virus warning you may have are false positives.
+Place the executable in "Steam\steamapps\common\Tekken 8" and run.

+   ### Option 2: Run from the script (Windows / Linux)

    Dependence
     - Install Python: https://www.python.org/